juju/docs/src/en/developer-getting-started.md

 Because Juju is a large complex system, not unlike a Linux software distribution, there is a need to test the charms themselves and how they interact with one another.
-All new charms require tests that verify the service installs, configures, scales and relates as intended.
+All new charms require tests that verify the application installs, configures, scales and relates as intended.
 The tests should be self-contained, installing all the required packages so the tests can be run automatically with a tool called [`bundletester`](https://github.com/juju-solutions/bundletester).
 Similar to hooks the tests should be executable files in a `tests/` directory of the charm.
 While you can write tests in Bash or other languages, the [Amulet